Hiring the best personal injury attorney should be your first step for the severely injured after a car or truck

 It is Not Personal – Just Business for the Adjuster

 Your claim is probably one of several hundred the adjuster has on the plate.
 Don’t make the mistake of believing they care about your situation.
 If the adjuster is going out of his or her way to be helpful to you- that is a signal they may be worried about the amount of your claim.

 The Bigger the Claim- the Harder They Try

 On Large Cases- They Want You to Represent Yourself

 The more serious the claim, the more likely it is you will get a call back from the adjuster.
 One technique used for severe injury and wrongful death cases where the insurance company has substantial exposure is for the adjuster to be extremely personable and friendly.

 They may tell you “we accept liability” or words to that effect- partly in the hopes you will feel confident in handling the claim yourself.
-Study after study confirm those represented put more money in their pockets than those without an attorney.
+Study after study confirms those represented put more money in their pockets than those without an attorney.

 However, in less severe cases, the innocent victim frequently has difficulty getting a response from the insurance company.
 Keep in mind that the longer the claim process drags out, the longer the insurance company can keep its money.

 Adjusters Know Claims Handling Techniques

 It is no secret that adjusters are sent to class and trained in how to handle car accident claims to pay as little as possible to the victim.
 Accident victims should have the opposite results in mind and be seeking to obtain the maximum compensation available for their injuries.

 A few techniques used by adjusters include: